Please do not attend parkrun if you display any COVID-19 symptoms

 The course is a 1 lap out & back undulating route which takes in woodland paths & stunning views of the Fal Estuary.

 The route follows the main woodland walk towards Namphillows and Roundwood with the estuary on your right.
-Once you reach Namphillows Wood, you will cross Lamouth Creek using the bridge & continue towards Roundwood Fort.
-PLEASE KEEP TO THE LEFT HAND SIDE OF THIS PART OF THE ROUTE.
+Once you reach Namphillows Wood, there's a little descent and take care as you cross a stream (which may or may not contain water depending on how wet it's been).
+Then it's across Lamouth Creek using the bridge & continue towards Roundwood Fort.
+PLEASE KEEP TO THE LEFT HAND SIDE OF THIS PART OF THE ROUTE AND WATCH THE UNEVEN GROUND AND TREE ROOTS.
 Immediately before the fort you will enter a field & you will follow the perimeter of the field in a clockwise direction before exiting the field where you came in.
 Still keeping left, you will now follow the same route back (but keeping the estuary on your left this time) to the finish line which is approx 100 metres beyond the start line position.

 Trail Shoes are strongly recommended, particularly if conditions are wet.